rzwwd/commodetto/commodetto/docs/Commodetto.md

 Asset loaders prepare graphical assets, such as photos, user interface elements, and fonts, for rendering.
 Commodetto includes asset loaders for BMP images, JPEG photos, NFNT fonts, and BMFont fonts.
 Additional asset loader modules may be added.
 The asset loaders allow many types of assets to be rendered directly from flash storage (or ROM) without having to be loaded into RAM.

 Pixel outputs deliver rendered pixels to their destination.
-Commodetto includes modules to output to in-memory bitmaps and files.
+Commodetto includes modules to output to files and in-memory bitmaps.
 Modules may be added to send the pixels to a display over the transports supported by the host device, including SPI, I2C, serial, and memory mapped port.

 ### Native data types